 Have valuable roles as co-educators with children, families and communities;

 Will continually seek ways to build their professional knowledge;

-Value reflective practice, engaging in questions of philosophy, ethics and practise with peers, families and the community; and
+Value reflective practice, engaging in questions of philosophy and ethics with peers, children, families and the community; and

 Are valued for their personal and professional contributions by creating an environment of collegiality where communication is open and confidentiality is maintained.

 - To implement a child- centred program based on principles outlined in Australian Children’s Education and Care Quality Authority [ACECQA] the National Quality Framework and the EYLF;

 - To strive to empower children by using their thoughts and ideas to develop the program;